silacinbat/Customer-Retention-Analysis/README.md

 ## Project Overview

-**Churn: The rate at which customers stop doing business with a company or cancel their subscriptions over a specific period.**

 This project analyzes customer churn behavior for a telecommunications company using customer demographics, service subscriptions, payment methods, contract types, and account information.